TaylorDesilets/Stat-413-Final-Project/README.md

 - "ConfusionMatrixHardcode.py": took results directly from python file and made a confusion matrix with those values
 - "OptimalMethod.py":  For fun after everything was completed, tried to use the python equivalent of R optim() to find if ADAM was the best choice here
 -  "ReadFromCSV.py": Read from the csv
-Keira's Code - AdaGrad Optimization:
-- adaGradimplement.py includes all code for the AdaGrad optimizer, the implementation of linear, polynomial, and rbf kernels, as well as hyper-parameter tuning and cross-validation.
-This code also includes all confusion matrices, the performance epoch vs. loss for different kernels, and the values associated.